dominodatalab/domino-code-assist-docs/docs/index.md

 LCA is available as a _beta feature_ on any Domino 4.x-5.x platform - please see **"🚦 Switch on Low Code Assistant" below to get started.**

-To enable LCA for RStudio on Domino, please refer to https://github.com/dominodatalab/low-code-assistant-rstudio
+To enable LCA for RStudio on Domino, please refer to [Low Code Assistant for R](https://github.com/dominodatalab/low-code-assistant-rstudio).

 ![https://raw.githubusercontent.com/dominodatalab/low-code-jupyter-docs/main/LCA_GIF.gif](https://raw.githubusercontent.com/dominodatalab/low-code-jupyter-docs/main/LCA_GIF.gif)